Why is Carbon Important and a Basic Element of Life?

 Carbon as human waste

 Catalysts, pigments, coatings, surfactants, drugs, oils, and other inorganic materials are used for various purposes.
 They have high melting points and strong electrical conductivity, making them suitable for different functions.
 Inorganic compounds play an essential role in the body, performing a variety of roles.
-Water (H2O), oxygen (O2), carbon dioxide (CO2), and acids, bases, and salts are the most common inorganic compounds.
+Water (H2O), oxygen (O2), carbon dioxide (CO2), acids, bases, and salts are the most common inorganic compounds.
 Water makes up 60–75% of the human body, and the organic compounds we discussed earlier are split or formed with the help of water through condensation for the latter and hydrolysis for the former.

 Carbon Cycling and humans